SHOULD I WEAR SUNGLASSES?

 Sunglasses are everywhere.
 They come in all shapes, sizes, prices, and colors.
 Which ones are the right ones?
 Should I pay a lot for them?
 Should I buy the large ones or the dark ones?
 Do I really need them, or should I wear them just to look cool?
 It can be so confusing.

 Should I Wear Sunglasses?

-Some evidence is indicating a connection between macular degeneration and the exposure to UV light.
+Some evidence indicates a connection between macular degeneration and the exposure to UV light.
 If you have blue eyes, you may be more susceptible than someone with brown eyes.

-Sure, sunglasses can look “cool” which depends on the style one chooses.
 Polarization and/or anti-reflective coating is selected by a lot of people to reduce glare.
 However, the most important feature is UV PROTECTION.
-So before you even think about buying a pair of sunglasses, read the label.
+Before you buy a pair of sunglasses, read the label.
 Does it say they block 100% of UVA and UVB rays?
 If not, don’t buy them.
 All sunglasses should have this feature to provide adequate protection from harmful rays.

 We have an extensive array of stylish sunglasses in our optical shop and are happy to help you choose the right pair for your lifestyle.